 - 1. Untested: Persons who have not received a test proving or disproving the presence of COVID-19 but experience symptoms may return if the following three conditions are met: - a.
-They have not had a fever for at least 72 hours (that is three full days of no fever without the use of medicine that reduces fevers); and - b.
+They have not had a fever for at least 24 hours (that is three full days of no fever without the use of medicine that reduces fevers); and - b.
 Other symptoms have improved (for example, when your cough or shortness of breath have improved); and - c.
 At least ten (10) calendar days have passed since your symptoms first appeared. - 2.
 Tested: Persons who experienced symptoms and have been tested for COVID-19 may return to school if the following three conditions are met: - a.
 They no longer have a fever (without the use of medicine that reduces fevers); and - b.
 Other symptoms have improved (for example, when your cough or shortness of breath have improved); and - c.
-They have received two negative tests in a row, at least 24 hours apart. - 3.
-Tested with no symptoms: Persons who have not had symptoms but test positive for COVID- 19 may return when they have gone ten (10) calendar days without symptoms and have been released by a healthcare provider.
+At least ten (10) calendar days have passed since your symptoms first appeared. - 3.
+Tested with no symptoms: Persons who have not had symptoms but test positive for COVID-19 may return when they have gone ten (10) calendar days without symptoms and have been released by a healthcare provider.